 Assessment of Hemostatic Function in Whole Blood

 Because whole blood contains all the intravascular factors and cells involved in physiologic and pathologic hemostasis, incorporating TF and phospholipid-bearing cells, whole blood assays may provide a more accurate reflection of in vivo hemostasis than traditional plasma-based hemostasis assays.
-However, few whole blood assays for assessing both primary and secondary hemostasis have been used in veterinary studies to date.
+However, few whole blood assays to assess both primary and secondary hemostasis have been used in veterinary studies to date.

-The platelet function analyzer, PFA-100, is a relatively new method for quantitative, simple, and rapid in vitro assessment of primary platelet-related hemostasis at high shear stress.
-The test requires a small volume (0.8 mL) of citrated whole blood, which is drawn under vacuum through a 200 μm diameter stainless steel capillary and a 150 μm diameter aperture in a nitrocellulose membrane coated with collagen and epinephrine (CEPI) or collagen and ADP (CADP).
+The platelet function analyzer, PFA-100, is a method for quantitative, simple, and rapid in vitro assessment of primary platelet-related hemostasis at high shear stress.
+The test requires a small volume (0.8 mL) of citrated whole blood, which is drawn under vacuum through a 200-μm diameter stainless steel capillary and a 150-μm diameter aperture in a nitrocellulose membrane coated with collagen and epinephrine (CEPI) or collagen and ADP (CADP).
 In response to the high shear rates and the agonists, a platelet aggregate forms that blocks blood flow through the aperture; the time taken to occlude the aperture is reported as the closure time.
-Prolonged closure times with only the CEPI cartridge are observed with mild inherited platelet function disorders (eg, storage pool disorders) and with aspirin ingestion, while prolonged closure times with both CEPI and CADP cartridges occur with more severe inherited platelet dysfunctions and with von Willebrand's disorder.
-The PFA-100 also has the ability to monitor response to treatment with both DDAVP and GPIIb/IIIa antagonists.
+Prolonged closure times with only the CEPI cartridge are seen with mild inherited platelet function disorders (eg, storage pool disorders) and with aspirin ingestion, while prolonged closure times with both CEPI and CADP cartridges are seen with more severe inherited platelet dysfunctions and with von Willebrand disease.
+The PFA-100 also has the ability to monitor response to treatment with both desmopressin acetate and glycoprotein IIb/IIIa antagonists.
 The quality of blood bank platelet concentrates for transfusion can be evaluated, as well as response to platelet transfusion.
 The PFA-100 is a good screening method to detect platelet function defects.
-More recently, the PFA-100 has been evaluated in many other studies for its utility in assessing drug effects, or for evaluation of overall primary hemostasis in various clinical disorders or during surgical procedures.
+It also has been evaluated in many other studies for its use in assessing drug effects or for evaluation of overall primary hemostasis in various clinical disorders or during surgical procedures.

 TEG allows for rapid assessment of hemostatic function in whole blood.
 It evaluates all of the steps in hemostasis, including initiation, amplification, and propagation, as well as fibrinolysis, including the interaction of platelets and leukocytes with the proteins of the coagulation cascade.
 Thus, TEG combines evaluation of the traditional plasma components of coagulation with the cellular components.
 TEG is performed on unstabilized fresh whole blood within 4–6 min of taking the blood sample.
 This is generally not practical in a routine clinical setting, and using citrated stabilized whole blood (with recalcification immediately before analysis) has been proposed to increase the time span from sampling to analysis.
 A TF-activated TEG assay on citrated whole blood has been validated in dogs and shown to have a low analytical variation and good correlation to clinical signs of bleeding compared with many traditional plasma-based coagulation assays.

-TEG has been used to evaluate hypercoagulability in dogs with DIC, neoplasia, and parvoviral infection, and to evaluate platelet dysfunction in dogs with hypothermia.
-TEG analysis has the potential to aid in the diagnostic workup of animals with abnormal hemostasis and supplement traditional coagulation assays such as PT, APTT, d-dimer, and fibrinogen assays.
+TEG is the first modality available to clinicians that canevaluate hypercoagulability.
+It is especially useful in dogs with disseminated intravascular coagulation, neoplasia, sepsis, and parvoviral infection, and to evaluate platelet dysfunction in dogs with hypothermia.
+TEG analysis is a valuable aid in the diagnostic evaluation of animals with abnormal hemostasis and a supplement to traditional coagulation tests such as PT, APTT, d-dimer, and fibrinogen assays.